Cressida cressida: Ecology

 The larvae feed on Aristolochia species, including A. tagala in the tropics.
 More commonly, it utilises smaller growing species such as A. thozetii and A. meridionalis ssp. centralis (formerly listed as A. pubera, A. sp.
 D'Aguilar Range and A. sp.
 Mt.
 Coot-tha) in southern Queensland.
 Having fed on these poisonous plants, the caterpillar is unpalatable to predators and remains so as an adult.
-Papilio anactus is a Batesian mimic of the male of this species in both appearance and style of flight, to achieve the same predator avoidance.Cressida cressida occurs predominantly in drier forest throughout its range; in Australia, it is often encountered in dry Eucalyptus forest where its hosts grow as small scrambling vines in open areas.
+Papilio anactus is a Batesian mimic of the male of this species in both appearance and style of flight, to achieve the same predator avoidance.

+Cressida cressida occurs predominantly in drier forest throughout its range; in Australia, it is often encountered in dry Eucalyptus forest where its hosts grow as small scrambling vines in open areas.
 It is most common in forests bordering the Great Dividing Range.
 It is not a threatened species.

+Behaviour

-BehaviourCressida cressida flies less erratically and more slowly than most other swallowtails, but may fly rapidly if disturbed.
+Cressida cressida flies less erratically and more slowly than most other swallowtails, but may fly rapidly if disturbed.

 Males tend to patrol breeding areas one to three meters above the ground in search of females, rarely landing.
 Areas where the larval food plant grows are defended aggressively by males, more often successfully by the larger males.
 Females are seized and forcibly mated in mid-air, but smaller males may carry the female to the ground.
 Females already bearing a sphragis are sometimes captured, but released soon after.
 Copulation lasts at least fourteen hours.

 Females tend to fly closer to the ground in search of suitable larval food plants, and if already mated, will signal their unavailability in flight by raising the abdomen and lowering the wings to display the sphragis.